Skip to Main Content

 It is the favoured scheme of the School of Law School at Reading and you may be required to use it for your essays and assignments.
 Where this is the case, you should follow any specific direction given by the School on its usage, with guidance for undergraduates provided in Legal Skills: a Guide.

-The OSCOLA website contains a range of guidance and support, including online tutorials and style files for bibliographical management software.
+The OSCOLA website contains a range of guidance and support, including online tutorials and style files for referencing management software.
 For convenience, links through to the official OSCOLA Manual, a reference guide for the most commonly cited legal materials and a frequently asked questions page (FAQs) are provided below: